 This education policy aims to reconstruct both school and higher education systems in India.
 The system, which earlier relied on rote learning (or mugging) will now be focusing more on experiential learning and vocational training.
 What it envisions is a “Light and Tight” single regulatory higher education system.

 So what happens to your kids now?
 Don’t worry mums, we’re here to simplify NEP 2020 for you!

-NEP 2020 aims to bring about a lot of significant changes in your child’s life.
-An official release mentioned, “About two crore out of school children will be brought back into the mainstream under NEP 2020.
+The New Education Policy 2020 aims to bring about a lot of significant changes in your child’s life.
+An official release mentioned, “About two crore out-of-school children will be brought back into the mainstream under NEP 2020.
 Open learning for classes 3,5 and 8 through NIOS and State Open Schools, secondary education programs equivalent to Grades 10 and 12, vocational courses, adult literacy and life-enrichment programs are some of the proposed ways for achieving this.”
 Now, here’s what all this jargon means:

 - There will be a proper tracking system of students and their learning levels.

 - Multiple formats of teaching will be facilitated so that students will be able to learn both in a formal and informal mode.

 - Kids who have dropped out will be brought back into the system.
 The policy also promises that no child shall lose any opportunity to learn and excel, because of their circumstances of birth or background.

 - There will be an association of counsellors or well-trained social workers with the schools.